Your Cart Is Empty

 Sex is messy.

-Anal sex can be messier, which is we recommend putting a towel down underneath you or your partner when having anal sex.
+Anal sex can be messier, so we recommend putting a towel down underneath you or your partner when having anal sex.

 There’s so much lube involved here that it’s definitely going to leak onto the sheets.